 This is the motor control circuit board.
 Power transistors, more operational amplifiers, and assorted components combine to give an ordinary DC servomotor an infinite speed range.

 Controlling the motor -

-The next insoluble problem was how to give the motor in the zoom control an infinite speed range.
-This would be necessary if a director wanted to do a zoom that lasted for minutes instead of just a few seconds.
-Motors that had enough torque to drive the lens had very limited speed ranges and that's what you found in the zoom controls that were available at the time.
-But I needed to use the same sort of motor in order to get enough torque to drive the lens.
+The next insoluble problem was how to give the motor that would turn the zoom lens an infinite speed range.
+This would be necessary if a director wanted to do a zoom that lasted for minutes.
+Motors that had enough torque to drive the lens had a very limited speed range, and that's what you found in the zoom controls that were available at the time.
+Unfortunately, I needed to use the same sort of motor in order to get enough torque to drive the lens.

 Some modern zoom lenses come with a gear already mounted to the lens and that makes it easy to attach a motor to drive the zoom.
 The lens I was working with was meant to be turned by hand and that was it.
 So the first thing I needed was a way to put a gear on this lens so that I could couple the motor and the position sensor to it.

 I searched the catalogs of precision gears and located a gear about half an inch bigger in diameter than the collar around the lens that I would attach it to.
 I had the machinist cut a hole through the center of the gear just slightly larger than the lens's collar.
 The gear was then split at one point and a screw went through at this point.
 The gear could be slipped over the lens's collar and the screw tightened to hold it firmly in place.

 The motor and position sensor were both attached to this gear with gears of their own.
 The position sensor needed something called an anti-backlash gear that removed any play between the two gears for the highest accuracy.